ONSdigital/blaise-instrument-data-tool/README.md

 * Start the application in Visual Studio to launch the Windows Forms UI.
 * Enter the Blaise connection details in the fields provided.
-* Click the Refresh button and the available server parks and instruments should be populated.
+* Click the Refresh button and the available server parks and questionnaires should be populated.
-* Select the desired server park and instrument.
+* Select the desired server park and questionnaire.
 * Set the start primary key and how many cases you would like created.
 * Click the Create button to start creating cases.